chilcano/how-tos/doc/custom_shell_to_zsh.md

 $ nano ~/.zshrc
 ```

-Below are simples 2 lines themes which don't require install powerline, nerd or any special fonts or glyphs:
+Below are simples 2 lines themes which don't require install powerline, nerd or any special fonts or glyphs.
+I've used this [list](https://github.com/ohmyzsh/ohmyzsh/wiki/Themes#theme-description-format).

 Comment the existing one and uncomment you want it:
 ```